 Vacuuming stairs is often cumbersome with an upright, and that’s the case with the Dyson.
 The hose isn’t quite long enough to reach up stairs, so you’ll need to clean from the top and bottom.
 There’s also no motorised miniature tool, which means you need to rely on suction alone.

-With that said, it provides enough power to do a decent job when using the hose, and the stair tool is useful for getting right up to edges.
+With that said, we think it provides enough power to do a decent job when using the extendable hose, and the stair tool is useful for getting right up to edges.

 This vacuum cleaner does a decent job of picking up pet hair from carpets and hard floors.
 On carpets, in particular, the powerful brush bar is able to remove plenty of hair in a single pass.

 We don’t recommend this vacuum for pet owners though.
 As we mentioned earlier in this Dyson Small Ball Allergy review, there’s no pet tool included.
 Instead, look for a model with a mini motorised tool, as this is essential for removing hair on furniture, stairs, and car interiors.

 Dyson Small Ball Allergy Price & Value for Money

 With an RRP of around £200 from most retailers, we think the Dyson Small Ball Allergy provides excellent value for money.
 It’s not the most advanced upright on the market, but it’s a great all-rounder with powerful suction.

 The vacuum is also covered by Dyson’s standard five-year guarantee.